Takhof/AI209-2/README.md

-This is a simple agent that retrieves text logs from Youtube videos and prints them.
+This is a simple agent that retrieves text logs from Youtube videos and then creates a post automatically.
 With emoticons !

 209 kawaii